justintv/Twitch-API/authentication.md

 ### Developer Setup

-To make an application that uses the Twitch API, you will first need to create a "Developer Application" from the [applications tab][] of your Twitch settings page.
+To make an application that uses the Twitch API, you will first need to "Register your application" from the [connections tab][] of your Twitch settings page.
 When creating this app, you'll need to enter in your __redirect URI__, which is where users are redirected after having authorized your application.

 Once you create a Developer Application, you are assigned a __client id__.
 Some authentication flows also require a __client secret__.
 You can generate one on the same page as the client ID.
 Client IDs are public and can be shared (e.g. embedded in the source of a web page), but client secrets are equivalent to a password for your application and must be kept _confidential_.